 A member of Aldi’s Scottish team is celebrating a milestone work anniversary this year having joined the supermarket back in 1996.

-Brian McKeown, who works as a Warehouse Manager at Aldi’s Regional Distribution Centre in Bathgate, has now worked at the supermarket for 25 years, joining two years after the supermarket opened its first Scottish store.
+Hilmi Gashi, who works as Store Manager at Aldi’s Wishaw store, has now worked at the supermarket for 25 years, joining two years after the supermarket opened its first Scottish store.

-Speaking about his long service, Brian said: “It has been a privilege to work at Aldi for 25 years.
-I’ve loved working here and it’s the customers and my colleagues that have made my time working at Aldi so enjoyable.”
+Speaking about his long service, Hilmi said: “It has been a privilege to work at Aldi for 25 years.
+I’ve loved working here and it’s the customers and my colleagues that make the local store such a great place to work.”

-When asked about his favourite products at Aldi, Brian replied: “It has got to be the Americano Coffee Pods – they make the best cup of coffee in the morning!”
+When asked about his favourite products at Aldi, Hilmi replied: “It has to be the Kilmarnock Pie!”

 Richard Holloway, Regional Managing Director at Aldi UK said: “Without the hard work and dedication of our store colleagues we wouldn’t be able to provide customers with the excellent and efficient service we’ve become known for.